-When the DSL is absent, the deputies - Kathy O'Connor and Julie Porter - will act as cover.
+When the DSL is absent, the deputies will act as cover (Julie Porter - primary, Catherine Kenny - secondary).

 If necessary our DSL can be contacted out of school hours via email.

 The DSL will be given the time, funding, training, resources and support to: